-- Work Related Learning Students will be asked to identify their own learning needs, drawn up objectives to meet these and produce an individual learning plan and reflect on their own CPD requirements. - Project Management Students will be required to demonstrate how the principles of project management can be applied to either their or their organisations practice. - Individual Project.
+- Work Related Learning Students will be asked to identify their own learning needs, drawn up objectives to meet these and produce an individual learning plan and reflect on their own CPD requirements. - Individual Project.
 Students may choose to undertake a project related to their work place or to develop their knowledge of a particular area of practice.
 This will provide students with an opportunity to enhance the skills they may need for creating future reports and membership review documentation.